strawberrymusicplayer/strawberry/README.md

 * iPod Classic devices: [libgpod](http://www.gtkpod.org/libgpod/)
 * Moodbar: [fftw3](http://www.fftw.org/)

-Either GStreamer or VLC engine is required, but only GStreamer is fully implemented so far.
+Either GStreamer or VLC engine is required, but only GStreamer is fully implemented, and works best, it is therefore recommended to use GStreamer.
-You should also install the gstreamer plugins base and good, and optionally bad and ugly.
+You should also install the gstreamer plugins base and good, and optionally bad, ugly and libav.

 ### :wrench:	Compiling from source